Young People Make Up More Than Quarter of New U.S HIV Cases

 Cohen earned a B.A. in science writing from the University of California, San Diego (1981), and lives in Cardiff, California.

-VIRTUAL OFFERING - The Great Disruptor: From Wuhan to Wall Street, How COVID-19 Turned Our World Upside Down.
-In this talk, Cohen provides an in-depth look at where the virus came from, how China responded, and how the spread of the disease revealed the weaknesses in the country after country.
-He also will explore the intersection of disease, politics, economics, and human rights at large.
+The Great Disruptor: How Our World Has Been Turned Upside Down.
+In this talk, Cohen provides an in-depth look at how the modern world has been impacted by current events and explores the intersection of disease, politics, economics, and human rights at large.

 Follow the Virus: How HIV/AIDS forced the world to confront its views about sex, drugs ‘n’ global health.
 After covering the HIV/AIDS epidemic in more than 50 countries for 30 years, Jon Cohen shares his experience witnessing one of the most remarkable medical success stories of our times—and one of the most frustrating failures to fully use the tools at end-to-end suffering because of stigma, discrimination, and indifference about the most affected communities.